aslihancelik/Image-Classification-CNN-Deep-Learning/README.md

        corresponding labels are provided in "datasets" folder.The different datasets created via the ImagePreprocessing.py program are the input for the 3CNN.py program.
-Images in "outlier" file are used for Outlier Test via outlier.py .
+Images in "outlier/bird" file are used for Outlier Test via outlier.py .

 Output: 4 different models trained on 4 different input datasets can
 	be found in "models" folder.